umlaeute/Gem/plugins/videoPYLON/README.txt

 possible issues (FAQ)
 =====================

+Q0: which version of Pylon is supposed to work?
+A0: the last update of videoPYLON made it work with
+    - Pylon-5.0.12.11829

 Q1: my image quality is bad (white stripes)
 A1: make sure you have a Gigabit-Ethernet card and enable "Jumbo Frames"